beyarkay/masters-thesis/src/02_background.md

 # Artificial Neural Networks \label{sec:02-artificial-neural-networks}

-Artificial Neural Networks (ANNs) are a form of machine learning that started with the development of the perceptron by
+Artificial Neural Networks (ANNs) are a form of machine learning built up of modular components called perceptrons.
+The development of the perceptron by
-\cite{whitePrinciplesNeurodynamicsPerceptrons1963}, which itself was inspired by work done by \cite{warrens.mccullochLogicalCalculusIdeas1944}.
+\cite{whitePrinciplesNeurodynamicsPerceptrons1963} was inspired by
+\cite{warrens.mccullochLogicalCalculusIdeas1944}.

-The algorithm for efficiently estimating the parameters of an ANN (named backpropogation) was derived from the method of reverse mode automatic differentiation for networks of differentiable functions, which was introduced by \cite{linnainmaaAlgoritminKumulatiivinenPyoristysvirhe1970}\footnote{This was later published in English as
+The algorithm for efficiently estimating the parameters of an ANN (named backpropogation) was derived from the method of reverse mode automatic differentiation for networks of differentiable functions.
+This was introduced by \cite{linnainmaaAlgoritminKumulatiivinenPyoristysvirhe1970}\footnote{This was later published in English as
 \citealt{linnainmaaTaylorExpansionAccumulated1976}}.